Updated: Jan 22, 2021

 My "awakening" began when I was twenty years old.
-I was going into my junior in college.
-My Granny had just died, and I found out I was pregnant.
-People say that there is no way to know the moment you conceive- but I knew.
+I was going into my junior of college, and my Granny had just died.
+She was everything to me and my only real safe place.
+A day later, I found out that I was pregnant.
+People say that there is no way to know the moment that you conceive, but I knew.
 I remember flying back to school with a friend and jokingly saying, “I’m pretty sure I got pregnant this weekend.”

-I felt attached to her the minute that I knew that it was real.
+I felt attached to her the minute that I knew it was real.
 But that was also when the fear kicked in.
-I had just broken up with the Father, and to put it mildly, we were not in the best of places.
+I had just broken up with the Father, and we weren't on the best of terms.
 But then again, I’ve never been good at break-ups.
-So, you can only imagine.
-My Mom and I had a close relationship.
-I immediately confided in her.
-She told me that things happen, not to beat myself up and that she would be there for me.
-Her words made me feel comfortable but talking to the Father was another story.
+At the time, my Mom and I had a close relationship.
+So I didn't think twice to tell her about the pregnancy.
+She told me that things like this happen and not to beat myself up.
+After a good cry and talk, she told me that she would be there for me.
+Her words gave me comfort but talking to the Father was another story.

 It wasn't long before I realized that I couldn't possibly have this baby.
-Not because of financial reasons, but because of the situation with the Father.
+The situation with the Father escalated from bad to ugly.
 Being from a broken home, I knew how this story would play out.
-After the fifth argument, I knew there was no way I could bring a child into the situation.
+After the fifth argument, I knew there was no way I could bring a child into this situation.
 She deserves better than that.
-I've seen that movie, and I'm living proof that it doesn't end well.
+I've seen that movie and was living proof that it never ends well.
 So, despite this nagging feeling, I made an appointment.

-As the days grew closer to the appointment, I began to imagine the possibility of life with this baby — the idea of seeing this bond grow stronger over time.
+As the days grew closer to the appointment, I began to imagine the possibility of life with this baby.
+The idea of seeing this seed get bigger and our bond growing made my heart warm.
 My feelings started to waver.
-Even at this early stage, I could already feel the baby weighing in on my food choices.
-She was picky eater, but never made me sick, not once.
-The night before the appointment, I thought about my cousins who had gotten pregnant at my age or younger.
-I thought about the girls in high school who now have full-grown kids and thought surely if they could do it.
+Even at that early stage, I could feel the baby weighing in on my food choices.
+She was a picky eater.
+But never made me sick.
+Not once.
+The day before the appointment, I thought about my cousins who had gotten pregnant at my age (or younger).
+I thought about the girls from high school, who now had full-grown kids, and thought surely if they could do it.
 I could do it too.

-Maybe this baby would give me all the motivation that I needed.
-Yeah, the Father and I weren't in the perfect place- but eventually, we will be fine.
-I could mature.
-I would grow for her.
-I had come to terms that we wouldn’t get married, but I knew we would want the best for our child.
+I thought, maybe, just maybe, this baby would give me all the motivation that I needed.
+Yeah, the Father and I weren't a perfect space.
+But eventually, we will be fine.
+I could mature and get over it for her.
+That night I came to terms with the fact that we wouldn’t get married.
+But I knew that we would do what's best for the child.
 Weighing the pros and cons, I had made my decision to change my mind.
-The only thing that was left was for me to tell my Mom.
+Now, I just had to tell my Mom.

 There wasn't a thought in my mind that my Mom wouldn't support me.
-See, she had gotten pregnant at the same time, and my Granny was not happy.
-She didn't talk to her for a few months.
-But eventually, she got over it, and my Mom had me.
-I thought surely being in the situation she would understand.
-She would respect me for making a choice and be encouraging.
-I thought she would wrap her arms around me and say that we would get through this, and don't worry about it.
+See, she had got pregnant in college around the exact same age.
+She told me the story of how my Granny wasn't happy about it.
+They had gone months without speaking.
+But eventually, my Granny got over it.
+Then she had me.
+I thought surely from her past experience, my Mom would get it.
+She would respect my choice and be encouraging.
+I thought she would wrap her arms around me and say that we would get through this!
 But that Lifetime movie scene did not happen.
 What happened was much worse.

-When it was over, it was like I was thrown back into my body.
-I had never felt so alone.
-So, empty.
-I balled up into a ball and cried.
-So loud, that the lady came into the room to ask me if I was ok.
-Which only made me cry harder.
+When it was all over, I was thrown back into my body.
+I had never felt so alone in my life.
+I felt empty inside.
+I curled up into a ball and cried.
+So loud that the nurse came into the room to ask me if I was ok.
+(Which only made me cry harder.)
 I was ashamed of myself.
 I was ashamed of what I had just done.
 The woman stood there a little while longer and then told me that she could take me to the next room.
 It was then that I realized she didn't even care about me being in pain.
 She just wanted the bed.